 Dutch Oven Camp Recipe Favorites

-Try these Dutch Oven favorites.
+Try these Dutch Oven favourites.

 Cooking should be relaxed and simple.
 Chop an onion, thrown in some spuds, add a tin of beans, and have a beer…